Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 19. English Setter

 Referred to as ‘the gentleman of the dog world’ the English setter is a calm and agreeable chap.
+They are very popular dog breeds.
 They’re also friendly but quite boisterous when playing or working – so some care is needed when there are children about.
 Supervise your English Setter if he’s with other dogs.

 This intelligent and eager breed learns quickly and trains well.

 Friendly, affectionate and gentle this breed wants to be stroked and picked up all the time.
-They get on well with children and other dogs.
+They are very popular dog breeds, and get on well with children and other dogs.
 That said, they are fearless so if they get into a fight you will need to step in to protect them.

 Whilst not the easiest breed to train the Maltese isn’t the most difficult either.
 Take your time and he will eventually pick up all the basic commands.